zyyhubgit/bioinfo_notes/README.md

   2. *How we interpret the data to solve biological problems*;

   The first one is more of a *"computer science"* issue,
-  while the later one having a tighter connection with biology researcher.
+  while the later one having a tighter connection with biology.

+* The 3 steps of bioinformatics analysis
+  1. Obtain information
+  2. Setup a **Model**
+  3. Apply an **Algorithm**